-2021 Semester 1
+2025 Semester 1

-(Work to be Carried out during the summer)
+(internship to be carried out during summer prior) Course Coordinator: Assistant Professor Dr. Treepon Kirdnark Email: Treepon.K@chula.ac.th

-Course Coordinator: Dr.Kunnaya Wimooktanon

-Email: kunnaya.w@chula.ac.th

 COURSE DESCRIPTION

 The internship program allows BALAC student to earn credits once from doing an internship in a public or private organization of the student's choice (subject to agreement of an internship advisor) during the summer break.